Rugz007/tswd-portfolio-templates/README.md

 | [home page](https://rugz007.github.io/tswd-portfolio-templates/) | [visualizing debt](https://rugz007.github.io/tswd-portfolio-templates/visualizing-government-debt) | [critique by design](critique-by-design) | [final project I](final-project-part-one) | [final project II](final-project-part-two) | [final project III](final-project-part-three) |

-# TSWD-portfolio-templates
-Portfolio templates for setting up your Telling Stories with Data site.
-Edit these pages as you like for your own portfolio!
-Sometimes it's helpful to keep track of your web URL.
-Consider putting that somewhere on your page for easy reference:

-- Web page URL: https://rugz007.github.io/tswd-portfolio-templates/
-- This repository: https://github.com/rugz007/tswd-portfolio-templates/

 # Portfolio
 This is my public portfolio for Telling Stories with Data at CMU!
 Here's where all my cool work will go.
-You should probably hire me.
+You should hire me.
+- Web page URL: https://rugz007.github.io/tswd-portfolio-templates/
+- This repository: https://github.com/rugz007/tswd-portfolio-templates/

 # About me
 Hi, I am a master's student at Carnegie Mellon University and I love computer programming and everything around it in general.